10 Chinese Myths to Know for Your China Vacation

 - Huang Di’s greatest invention was the South-Pointing Chariot (指南车 zhi nan che).
-After uniting China, his people were besieged by the Jiu Li (九黎) Clan.
-The leader of the Jiu Li, Chiyou (蚩尤), is said to have a bronze head and many arms, capable also of spewing a magical fog that trapped Huang Di’s troops.
+After uniting China, his people was besieged by the Jiu Li (九黎) Clan.
+The leader of the Jiu Li, Chiyou (蚩尤), is said to have a bronze head and many arms, capable too of spewing a magical fog that could trap Huang Di’s troops.
 To traverse through the fog, Huang Di created the South-Pointing Chariot.
 This vehicle had a figure that always pointed to the South.

 - In modern day Chinese, the term “Zhi Nan” is synonymous with compass or guide.

 The Myth of Huang Di Inspired Many Video Games

 Special Mention: Liao Zhai (聊斋)

 Liao Zhai is a collection of supernatural tales written by Pu Songlin (蒲松龄) in the 18th century.
 Macabre, colourful, and often terrifying, Pu Songlin's stories were a critique of the injustice he witnessed in society.

 The most famous Liao Zhai story, thanks to Hong-Kong-made movies, is Qian Nü You Hun (倩女幽魂).
-This is the mother of all Chinese myths/stories involving a bedraggled scholar and a kindly female spirit.
+This is the mother of all Chinese myths involving a bedraggled scholar and a kindly female spirit.
 In 1987, the late Hong Kong pop idol Leslie Cheung and Taiwanese beauty Joey Wong starred in the most famous screen adaptation.
 Here’s a visual summary, with the title song, to give you an idea of the story.